Graphic Design 1 Projects

 1. Your PSD file and JPG files are turned in.

 3. Intentional color selection is used to compliment the images and backgrounds.
-This means you don’t have similar looking colors side by side.

 1. Create a new folder in your Final and title it “Pop Art” if you have not already.

-2. Save a PSD file as “lastName_PopArt”.
+2. Save a Photoshop file as “lastName_PopArt”.